 Our mind is a relentless search engine.
 It wants to know everything, about everything.
 It is constantly searching for the ultimate, immutable “Truth”.
 Along the way, it finds functional truth that allows us to live, work, and play.
 But it constantly seeks the absolute “Truth” of our existence, which is more than our families, job, hobbies, etc. All those things are transient.
 The absolute “Truth” is eternal.
 So, our mind’s restless search continues.

 Likewise, our “Soul” relentlessly searches for the “Good”, our ultimate, enduring happiness.
-In the short term, the satisfaction of gratuitous appetites appears sufficient.
+In the short term, the satisfaction of gratuitous appetites foe fortune & fame and sex & drugs appears sufficient.
 Over a lifetime, that journey ends up so lost, in a place so dark.
 Suicides of the rich & famous are the sad testimony that fortune and fame are not the solutions they promise to be.
 They are illusions.
-Power and pleasure are equally ephemeral, subject to the whims of a capricious culture and the disillusions of unsatisfied appetites.
+Pleasure and intoxication are equally ephemeral, subject to the whims of a capricious culture and the disillusions of unsatisfied appetites, as Solomon summarized, “Vanity.
+All is vanity.”
 So, our Souls’ restless search for the absolute “Good” continues. (“As the deer pants for the flowing stream, so our soul thirsts for the Living God.”)

-Clearly, the “True North” of our Mind & Soul is not found in the transient things on earth.
+Clearly, the “True North” of our Mind & Soul is not found in the ephemeral things on earth.
 It is found in the eternal Truth and Good of God.
-God is Love.
-The counter-intuitive Spiritual Physics is that God’s unconditional love vertically flows through us, horizontally to others, and back to God, and so on, and so on.
+The counter-intuitive, Spiritual Physics is that God’s unconditional love vertically flows through us, horizontally to others, and back to God.
+And so on, and so on.
 The more we share God’s love with others, the more is given to us.
 (If hoarded, it withers and dies, like the manna in the desert.)
 Our happiness grows the more we share it with others.
-That’s the Spiritual Paradox.
+That’s the Cosmic Mystical Paradox.